wieslawsoltes/Dock/docs/dock-reactiveui.md

 interface details refer to the [Dock API Reference](dock-reference.md) and see the [Advanced Guide](dock-advanced.md) for more customization options.

+> **💡 Modern Approach**: For easier document management, consider using [DocumentDock.ItemsSource](dock-itemssource.md) which automatically creates and manages documents from collections.
+The ItemsSource approach works seamlessly with ReactiveUI's `ObservableCollectionExtended` and `ReactiveCommand`.
+This approach is covered in detail in the [Document and Tool Content Guide](dock-content-guide.md).

 ## Step-by-step tutorial

 Follow these instructions to create a minimal ReactiveUI based application using Dock.